 Okayama Japan Travel Guide

 Okayama Korakuen Garden is one of Japan's "Three Great Gardens."
 This Edo-period landscape garden was built in 1700 by Ikeda Tsunamasa, the second lord of the Okayama domain.
-It has an expansive lawn, ponds, winding streams, artificial hills, places that serve tea, and meticulously maintained groves.
+It has an expansive lawn, ponds, winding streams, artificial hills, tea houses, and meticulously maintained groves.
 The garden incorporated the "borrowed scenery" technique, using Okayama Castle as a dramatic backdrop.

 Designated as a Special Place of Scenic Beauty, Korakuen exemplifies traditional Japanese garden design principles, which emphasize harmony with nature and the creation of miniature landscapes.
 It gives a peaceful escape and a window into the aesthetic sensibilities of feudal lords.